noklesta/SublimeQuickFileCreator/README.md

 ## Excluded directories

-Some directories, such as those named "tmp" or ".git", are excluded by default in order to make the directory listing less unwieldy.
+Some directories, such as those named "tmp" or ".git", are excluded by default in order to make the directory listing easier to navigate.
 You can override this setting by specifying a list of regular expressions in your preferences (it might be a good idea to copy the one in SublimeQuickFileCreator.sublime-settings and modify it).

 Note that each pattern is anchored to the beginning and end of the directory name, so you should not use ^ or $ in your patterns.